metrics-js/metrics-js.github.io/src/content/docs/reference/guard.md

 ### Metrics threshold

-It also might be that an application is just reporting too many different metrics.
+It also might be that an application is reporting too many different metrics.

 This guard will also monitor the amount of unique metrics and will start emitting a `warn` event when a threshold of allowed unique metrics is exceeded.